 Product liability insurance (PLI)

-PLI protects your business from damage to property or personal injury caused by products your business/company has supplied or sold.
+Product liability insurance protects your business from damage to property or personal injury caused by products your business/company has supplied or sold.

 Key man insurance (KMI)